mcamiano/TheVoid/README.md

 Not much.
 After setting up some sample data, the form allows attempts to login over https, and attempts to authenticate and authorize users, dying on an error if it fails and dumping the permissions if it succeeds.

+## The name ?

+A Marvel Comics reference.Sentry is a character.
+The Void is his antithesis.